 Share stories and include things that you are thankful for.
 Look at balances in your life, the good and the bad.
 Recite folk tales and stories of your ancestors while listening to others.
 Overall, this is a time for sharing and feeling blessed.

 Make music together, raise your vibrations, grab drums, guitars, shakers, etc. and get a rhythm going.
 Start with a slow rhythm and build it up faster and faster until you feel the vibrations of high energy wash over you.
 But most of all, enjoy each other’s company.

 The autumn equinox symbolizes endings and new beginnings.
 Crystals can bring balance and clarity where needed.
 Here are three crystals for mabon:

 You can find more crystals for the autumn equinox in another of our blog posts here.

 Now is the time to complete any unfinished projects.
-That way you can move into the new season with ease and a renewed sense of purpose.
+That way, you can easily move into the new season and have a renewed sense of purpose.
 It is also an ideal time to give your home a real clean.
-After all, with the colder, darker days we all find ourselves spending more time indoors.
-Clear out any unwanted items and prepare for comfort and warmth, you could even take this time to smoke cleanse your space.
+After all, with the colder, darker days, we all spend more time indoors.
+Clear out unwanted items and prepare for comfort and warmth; you could even take this time to smoke cleanse your space.

-However, you decide to celebrate mabon, remember to stop and enjoy the abundance in your life, while reflecting on what’s passed and what is to come.
-Enjoy the balance of the light and dark, as well as the simple blessing of life.
+However, you decide to celebrate mabon, remember to stop and enjoy the abundance in your life while reflecting on what’s passed and what is to come.
+Enjoy the balance of the light and dark and the simple blessing of life.

-For more information, hints, and tips take a look at our blog.
+For more information, hints, and tips, look at our blog.
 And please remember to tag us @surrender_to_happiness on Instagram with all your autumn equinox adventures.
 We love to see you enjoying our ever-changing world.
-Finally, for ways to celebrate Samhain click here, and for more on halloween, click here.
+Finally, for ways to celebrate Samhain, click here, and for more on halloween, click here.